kianzohoury/machina-labs-sol/README.md

   <img src="docs/train_val_detector_removal.png" alt="Image 2" width="70%" />
 </p>

-The table summarizes the results:
+which indicates that the models were able to be trained on synthetic data.
+The following table summarizes the test results, which show the detection models' performances on "real" defect point clouds:

 | Model    | Defect  | Accuracy (%)         |
 |----------|---------|--------------------|
 | Detector | Noise   | 92.31 |
 | Detector | Removal | 49.48 |

-Let's take a look at a few examples of synthetic defective point clouds generated from the fine-tuned diffusion models below:
+We see that synthetic noise defects are "realistic" because the detection model is able to generalize well to real noise defects.
+However, the same cannot be said for removal defects, as the detection model incorrectly classifies nominal/defect point clouds 50% of the time.

 #### Synthetic "Removal/Incomplete" Defects
+Let's actually take a look at a few examples of synthetic defective point clouds generated from the fine-tuned diffusion models below:

 <p align="center">
   <img src="docs/chair_removal_synthetic.png" alt="Image 1" width="20%" />
   <img src="docs/table_removal_synthetic.png" alt="Image 2" width="20%" />